-Add them into raw nut and fruit snacks, such as Amy's raw date truffles or my homemade enzyme-rich Larabars.
+Add them into raw nut and fruit snacks, such as my homemade enzyme-rich Larabars (pictured above).

 Eating raw, soaked and dehydrated nuts/seeds with a meal provides digestive enzymes to help the body digest that meal.
-Sprinkle them chopped on a salad, sprinkle on your morning (soaked) porridge, or eat a couple of whole nuts alongside any meal.
+Chop soaked walnuts or cashews for your salad, sprinkle on your morning (soaked) porridge, or eat a couple of whole nuts alongside any meal.

 I keep quart size jars full of various nuts and seeds ready to go in my pantry cupboard.

 You can always soak nuts, pat dry, and use them that way.
 This works well if you intend to use the nuts immediately, but is not optimal for long term storage.

 Soaked nuts that are not dehydrated will last only about 5 days.